Trout Creek Outrage: Arrests

-Both Calvin McCullough and George W. Getchell loudly had declared their intentions to claim some the reward and reportedly said they would fabricate a story to satisfy the Chinese, then leave after receiving the reward money.
+Both Calvin McCullough and George W. Getchell had loudly declared their intentions to claim the reward, and reportedly said they would fabricate a story to satisfy the Chinese, then leave after receiving the reward money.
 According to J. B. Harris, McCullough approached him on July 4 and said he was planning to take a position as night watchman for Chinatown; after that "he would tell the Chinamen a plausible story, and wanted [me and Conard] to corroborate it; if we would we could get the reward, and he would divide with us, and we could take a walk".
 McCullough and Getchell separately confessed to the crime; their confessions were taken while miles apart, but their stories were almost identical.

 Five men were arrested for arson and murder on August 8, 1876 and jailed in Nevada City.
 George W. Getchell was arrested in Lake Tahoe on August 10; the arrests were made by Captain S. Deal, Leonard Harris (deputy sheriff of Sacramento County and detective of the Central Pacific), and Truckee Constable Jake R. Cross.
 Calvin McCullough testified before the coroner's jury on August 14, implicating F. Wilbert, G. W. Mershon, James Reed, Frank Wilson, and J. O'Neal; McCullough's testimony was corroborated by a statement from Getchell.
 At the inquest, forty witnesses from Truckee came to the defense of the accused, including Caucasian League president Hamlet Davis.
 In addition, the five accused were characterized as "old residents of Truckee, [with] good reputations [to-date]".
 The men were indicted and held for trial.

 On Thursday, August 17, 1876, Leonard Harris separated Getchell and McCullough, jailing them in Sacramento to keep them safe from harm and prevent them from conspiring with their five fellow co-defendants.